metrixmedia/DrunkCatBot/README.md

 * Misc Commands (clear, help, invite, ping, support)
 * And Debug Commands if Admin of bot (require being owner of the bot)

-## Update v11.2021 : We no longer maintain Repl.it version (not very powerful to the bot needs), but it still can be compatible with few adjustments.
+## Other informations :

-## This Code is made to work with Poetry Package Manager, there is no REQUIREMENTS.TXT (but still can be generated thanks to Poetry's utilities)
+### This Code is made to work with Poetry Package Manager, there is no REQUIREMENTS.TXT (but still can be generated thanks to Poetry's utilities)
 Poetry Package and Dependency Manager : (https://python-poetry.org/)

+### Invite link for DrunkCat Preview (instable beta, commands with § prefix) : https://discord.com/oauth2/authorize?client_id=907021421845315614&scope=bot&permissions=8

+### Update v11.2021 : We no longer maintain Repl.it version (not very powerful to the bot needs), but it still can be compatible with few adjustments.